 YES.
 The GLWA treats our water so lead does not leak into the water.

 More information is available on the 2021 Water Quality Report

 #5.
 Why did the City issue a Public Advisory about lead in our water now?

 The City of St. Clair Shores began testing tap water in homes with lead service lines in accordance with the Michigan Safe Drinking Water Act in 1992.
 After the Flint lead water crisis, the sampling procedure was changed.
 These changes now require communities with lead service lines to increase the number of sampling locations and draw multiple samples from each location.

 This new sampling method resulted in higher lead results, not because the water source or quality for residents has changed, but because the Act has more stringent sampling procedures.
-As a result of the new sampling procedures, four out of the targeted homes with lead service lines measured lead at 21 parts per billion (ppb), exceeding the Action Level of 15 ppb.
+As a result of the new sampling procedures, eight out of the 62 tested homes with lead service lines measured lead exceeding the Action Level of 15 ppb.
 When a water sampling exceeds the amount by the state, the City must inform all residents of the results and provide public education.